 You’ll notice that you can adapt intermittent fasting plans to your particular day and body with little effort.

-I always recommend my female clients skip breakfast.
+I recommend my female clients skip breakfast.

 Only for the food industry is it important to fill your belly after getting up.
 The lack of time favors convenience foods.
-Cereals, milk, and sugar then start the blood sugar roller coaster, guaranteeing energy slumps throughout the day.
+Cereals, milk, and sugar start the blood sugar roller coaster, guaranteeing energy slumps throughout the day.

-In contrast, the body provides energy as soon as you wake up by increasing adrenaline, glucagon, growth hormone, and cortisol levels (Wüst et al. 200066).
+The body provides energy as soon as you wake up by increasing adrenaline, glucagon, growth hormone, and cortisol levels (Wüst et al. 200066).

-Best Foods for Women Over 50
+Best Foods for Menopause

 - Fatty fish and seafood (salmon, mackerel, oysters)